VigneshwarRavichandran/twitter/README.md

 The execution done based on the flag value:

-	a.
+2.a.
 If flag is True
 ```
 	The inappropriate words are replaced as xxx.
 ```

-	b.
+2.b.
 If flag is False
 ```
 	The tweet is not posted
 ```